tonymj76/v-annotation/README.md

 - I also added the ability to select Videos from files with also the schemas.
 - I made sure that the video annotation start and end time are in seconds, and it's range are within the video duration which is in seconds also.
 - For Authentication once `make setup` is run a *secret key* is generated which will be use as the value and the API Key is `X-API-Key`, which is needed to add on the request header
-- In order to have a consistent meta-data I added a guidelines which I called schema which is added to guide the programmer or the computer vision on what time of meta-data are being feed into to program. for example how the schema should look like
+- In order to have a consistent meta-data I added a guidelines which I called schema which is added to guide the programmer or the computer vision on what type of meta-data are being feed into to program. for example how the schema should look like
 ```
    {
    # There must be a top-level key called "fields"